Edward Fanshawe (British Army officer): First World War

-Retirement
+Retirement and final years

-He was formally confirmed in the permanent rank of lieutenant-general in 1919, and retired from the Army in 1923.
-He then served in the ceremonial position of colonel commandant of the Royal Artillery from 1923 to 1929, and of the Royal Horse Artillery from 1930 to 1934.
+Fanshawe was formally confirmed in the permanent rank of lieutenant general in June 1919, and retired from the army in February 1923.
+He then succeeded Lieutenant General Sir Lawrence Parsons in the ceremonial position of colonel commandant of the Royal Artillery, holding this position from August 1923 until 1929.
+He ceased to belong to the reserve of officers in April 1926.
+He was then colonel commandant of the Royal Horse Artillery from 1930 to 1934.

+He died at the age of 83 in November 1952.